tkush/arlo-false-alarms/README.md

   --v V                 Verbose output?
 True/False.
 Default is False --lab LAB             Known label for videos in path.
 True/False
 ```
-For testing the code on known videos (videos known to be TRUE or FALSE detections beforehand), supply the flag `--lab TRUE/FALSE`
+For testing the code on known videos (videos known to be TRUE or FALSE detections beforehand), supply the flag `--lab TRUE/FALSE`.
 A 4-tuple is written to the JSON output file which is `(name_of_video, motion_detected_true_or_false, average_SSI_score, time_elapsed_in_analysis)`.

 ### Results
 This code was tested on video captured from my home's Arlo camera on 152 videos of length varying from 3s to 10s (the standard length of video captured on my cameras).
-These videos were pre-labelled as True (126) or False (26) videos.
-This code achieves an accuracy of **TO-DO**
+These videos were pre-labelled as True (138) or False (26) videos.
+This code achieves an accuracy of **TO-DO** (138/151 correct true detections and /27 correct false detections) with the following parameters:
+* FPS set to 24
+* First 12 frames skipped
+* 3 seconds of video considered (1s at the start, 1s in the middle and 1s from the end)
+* Threshold SSI of 99.7%
 Here are some examples of True/False detections:

 <img src="/images/TRUE.gif" alt="Video correctly classified as True detection" width="320" height="176" />